razavioo/PersianDatePicker/README.md

 | getMonthTitleTextView() | TextView     | get TextView for title of month picker
 | getDayTitleTextView()   | TextView     | get TextView for title of day picker

 The **NumberPicker** is the view of the custom number picker.

+* #### Month picker format
 We have a method to choose whether you want to show month values as digits or strings.
 Digits are the number of the month, and the string is the name of the month.

 | Method                               | Description
 | ------------------------------------- | --------|
 | setMonthType((monthType: MonthType))  | set month value type (**MonthType.DIGIT** or **MonthType.STRING**)

+* #### Listener
 For listening to changes in the picker, you can use the below method. the interface hase three methods, **onYearChanged**, **onMonthChanged**, **onDayChanged**.